-Francesca: Yes, it was the house of Cacilia and in later times they built a church dedicated to her.
+Francesca: Yes, it was the house of Cecilia and in later times they built a church dedicated to her.

 Rick: And today the name of the church?

-Francesca: St. Cacilia and her husband were killed because of their faith.
+Francesca: St. Cecilia and her husband were killed because of their faith.
 The Romans tried to steam her to death for three days in her own home and after that they beheaded her.